paulieguk/LDW-JUN22/Content/Instructions-006.md

 - You will notice this takes much longer to provision
 - Navigate into your Resource Group.

->[!ALERT] It can still take upto 90 seconds for the resource to become available in Azure so there still might be an error when you view the Resource Group.
-Just wait the 0 Seconds and try again.
+>[!ALERT] It can still take up to 90 seconds for the resource to become available in Azure so there still might be an error when you view the Resource Group.
+Just wait a couple of minutes and try again.

 - Select the Web App (listed as App Service) with a name of WebAppceGroup1
 - Copy the Web App URL and paste into a local browser to confirm the Website loads the default Webpage.